 They are usually single-celled organisms, invisible to the naked eye, but can form colonies assembled in mats or clouds of considerable size.
 Green algae are the most common, and are responsible for the green color of pond water.
 The so-called ‘filamentous’ green algae grow from the bottom near the sediment, and when they accumulate enough gas (oxygen) by photosynthesis in their tissues, they rise to the surface, forming unsightly, green, slimy mats on ponds.
-All types of algae can be treated with algaecides.

 Two Pecular Algae

 Two special cases are worth mentioning when talking about algae: cyanobacteria and multi-cellular algae.

 Cyanobacteria, also known as blue-green algae, are not technically algae, but rather very old bacteria (archaea).
 They perform photosynthesis, which is why they are often treated as algae.
 Read our article HERE for more information on cyanobacteria.

 Chara and Nitella are two genera of multi-celled macro-algae that resemble aquatic plants at first sight.
 Since the difference between Chara and Nitella is very subtle, they are generally both called ‘Chara’.
 They can often be removed manually from the pond with a fork or rake.
 They have no energy or water reserves and will die as soon as they dry out.
 They are often recognized by their skunk-like odor when a large handful is rubbed.